mihaicc30/ePOS-v2/readme.md

 - **`pos-minified` Branch:** A minified version of the main POS app, with reduced functionality, including no clock-in system, simplified payment processing, and a more streamlined admin UI.

+## Test Accounts

+- **Pin: `111` :** This is one of the regular test accounts.
+This type of account would belong to waiters, bartenders and other roles involved in order management.
+For a more thorough testing, there are more accounts like this: `222`, `333`, `444`.

+- **Pin: `112` :** This is admin/management account.
+This type of account would belong to managers, supervisors, business owners who want to dive into management statistics, rota scheduling, pos users management, sales forcasting and others.

+- **Pin: `01` :** This is login for the kitchen orders interface.
+This is just a broad example, if the business owner has separate sections in the kitchen this can be further broken down to only see the items for the specific cooking section.

+- **Pin: `02` :** This is login for the bar orders interface.
+Similar concept to the kitchen login interface, but for drink.

+- To test the clock in/out system, users simply put their pin and click on the Clock In/Out button instead of the Sign In.

 ## Getting Started

 To install and run the project, please follow these steps: